doubleangels/NextDNSManager/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Ask a question about the app
-title: ''
+title: "[Replace with a descriptive title]"
-labels: 'type: question'
+labels: "type: question"
-assignees: 'doubleangels'
+assignees: "doubleangels"
 ---

-*Question**
+**Question**
-[ Replace with your question. ]
+[Replace with your clear and concise question.
+Be specific and provide any necessary background information.]

 **Additional context**
-[ Add any other context or screenshots about the feature request here. ]
+[Add any other context or screenshots about the question here, if applicable.]